qdrant/landing_page/qdrant-landing/content/benchmarks/filtered-search-benchmark.md

 </div>

-We can notice, that overall precision is lower for this dataset, than it is for `keyword-100`.
+Overall filtered search precision is lower for this dataset, than it is for `keyword-100`.
-However, it's worth to mention, that even "no filters precision" is lower, and it caused by random nature of the data.
+It is also fair regular search, thus it is caused by the randomness of the data.
-Still, speed ratio degradation for Qdrant and Weaviate is more severe.
+Still, speed ratio degradation for Qdrant and Weaviate is more severe, than it was.
 It reflects the need to estimate filter separation ability to make your search app fast and accurate.

 > It might seem that filtered search is more precise than regular one, but we’d like to avoid such conclusion.<br>